Gissio/radpro/docs/users.md

 ### Average rate

-The average rate is estimated by dividing the number of pulses within the averaging time period, minus one, by the time between the first and last pulse within that period.
+The average rate is estimated by dividing the number of pulses within the averaging period, minus one, by the time between the first and last pulse within that period.

-The secondary view can be switched between a time view that displays the length of the averaging time period, and an average rate cpm (counts per minute) view.
+The secondary view can be switched between a time view that displays the length of the averaging period, an average rate cpm (counts per minute) view, and a counts view.

-The confidence interval assumes a constant level of radiation over the averaging time period.
+The confidence interval assumes a constant level of radiation over the averaging period.

 Averaging can be indefinite, or limited by a configurable time or confidence level.
 When averaging finishes, the device will flash and emit a beep, signaling the completion of the measurement.